ARJuice/son--Useless/Aura_Detector/README.md

 ## TinkerHub Submission

-This repository will include the live project website, demo video, screenshots, team details, and run instructions when a working build exists.
-The current documentation is organized to meet the Useless Projects project-record requirements from the start.
+This repository includes the live project documentation website, screenshots, team details, and run instructions.
+Currently we are running a debug build not release build.

 Made with ❤️ for TinkerHub Useless Projects 3.0